Bitcoin Lightning Network Node Easy Setup Tutorial for Windows Desktop Users — A how to guide (updated 2/11/2019)

 For this tutorial, I will be using a Windows 7 desktop.
 If you’ve ever sent or received a Bitcoin transaction, you have all the pre-requisite knowledge required to walk through the tutorial.

-Upon launch, you should see the following.
-Syncing can take 5–10 minutes, but only needs to be done once:
+After installation and upon launch, you should see the following.
+Syncing can take 5–10 minutes:

 Part 1a: Installing the Zap-Desktop App (optional)

-Installing the Zap-Desktop app is simple if you already installed the Lightning-App.
+Installing the Zap-Desktop app is just as simple as the Lightning-App.
 Personally, I enjoy the Zap interface more than the Lightning-App.

 The rest of this tutorial is just playing inside the applications.
 Much less technical knowledge is needed; however, this is where you will likely experience the minor hiccups that the beta software still has.